89Q12/M3E5/README.md

 ![Status](https://img.shields.io/badge/status-in%20progress-red.svg)

 - Discord features
-  - Tempbn/mute will be ready as soon as I have the celery implemention ready
+  - Tempban/mute will be ready as soon as I have the celery implemention ready
+  - lock/unlock a specific channel for specific roles
   - Multi server bot but for now it will be single server only so you have to change some things
   - Custom commands
   - Bunch of standard commands like welcome messages and funny commands like .hug <name>